Home » Latest building materials and components statistics

 Latest building materials and components statistics

-Each month the Department for Business and Trade publishes construction material price indices, categories under All Work, New Housing, Other New Work and Repair and Maintenance, as well as tracking a selection of building materials and components for the UK, and providing statistics on bricks and concrete blocks production, delivery and stock for Great Britain.
+Each month the Department for Business and Trade (DBT) publishes construction material price indices, categorised under All Work, New Housing, Other New Work and Repair and Maintenance, as well as tracking a selection of building materials and components for the UK, and providing statistics on bricks and concrete blocks production, deliveries and stock for Great Britain(1).

-By comparison with pre-pandemic activity levels, seasonally adjusted brick deliveries in October 2024 were 24.5% lower than in October 2019, and stocks were 18.4% higher.
+By comparison with pre-pandemic lockdown activity levels, seasonally adjusted brick deliveries in June were 28% lower than in June 2019.

 Source: Department for Business & Trade – Building materials and components statistics, Table 9a